jordanfh1/typescript-article/README.md

 # typescript-article
-WK11 HACKATHON
+Hi!

-wazuuup
+Welcome

-welcome
+This is a webpage article about Typescript, written in Typescript

-so first of all clone this down
+## Intrusctions

-open your terminal
+So first of all clone this down

-and enter
+Open your terminal and enter the below

-cd typescript-article
+<code>cd typescript-article</code>

-npm install
+<code>npm install</code>

-npm run dev
+<code>npm run dev</code>

-should open up on http://localhost:5173/
+After running there should be a http://localhost:5173/ to open up in your browser

-good luck
+## Thanks!

-read away, hopefully it's fun and digestable to your liking (yum)
+Let me know what you think, and thank you for visiting.